 Both the 100D and the X70 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the X70 was followed by the Fujifilm XF10.

 Review summary: Canon 100D vs Fujifilm X70

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 100D or the Fujifilm X70 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.